How to evaluate software for ASD-STE100

 - The term checker uses LanguageTool, which is open-source software.
 LanguageTool uses Java.
 Thus, you can use the term checker on all operating systems on which Java is available.

-- TechScribe's emphasis is on the language problems that technical writers have when they write ASD-STE100 Simplified Technical English.
+- TechScribe's emphasis is on the language problems that technical writers have when they write ASD-STE100.
 Because the term checker uses LanguageTool, it integrates only with the software that integrates with LanguageTool.

 Some language checkers for ASD-STE100 have the features that follow.
 The TechScribe term checker does not have these features: